Instance script interface

 IWorldInstance to add APIs specific to the plugin.
 See the Plugin interfaces reference for more information.

-Add or remove an event handler for a particular type of event fired by an addon's script interface.
-For information on which events are fired, see the documentation on each addon's script interfaces.
+- Add or remove an event handler for a particular type of event fired by an addon's script interface.
+For information on which events are fired by specific addons, see the documentation on each addon's script interfaces.

 instance.instVars.health.
 Note if the object has no instance variables, the instance won't have an